 For OpenLiteSpeed

-In the RunCloud dashboard, open the empty web application that we created in the Create An Empty Web App step and look for the “LiteSpeed Config” in the side menu to open the configuration file.
+In the RunCloud dashboard, open the empty web application created in the Create An Empty Web App step and look for the “LiteSpeed Config” in the side menu to open the configuration file.

 We need to edit a few lines in this file.
 Firstly, note down the name of the extprocessor – we will use this later.